andrewjohnston99/3PDC/README.md

 ### Software Installation:

 1. Install Raspberry Pi OS to MicroSD Card to boot a clean instance.
-You can reuse a previous install but some pre-existing applications may interfere with the ATL Traffic Log code.
+You can reuse a previous install but some pre-existing applications may interfere with the 3PDC code.

 2. (Optional) - Enable VNC and/or SSH on the Pi for remote configuration.
 You may opt to use the Pi locally if you choose.